state mismatch with host-initiated traffic matching binat to IP not locally assigned

 I'm pretty sure the problem is in tryforward.
 It doesn't happen on any pre-2.3 versions.

-#1 Updated by Pierre POMES about 3 years ago
+#1 Updated by Pierre POMES over 3 years ago

 We had the same issue after upgrading.